bwaj95/netflix-gpt/notes.md

    - using useRef hook, get the input email and password.
    - can be done using useState also.
    - to validate write funcitons in utils folder.
+7. Setup firebase on the firebase websitre.
+8. Optional - Deploy in firebase.
+9. From firebase docs, add signin. signup functionality in login form.
+10. Make redux store to handle signed in user.